-So, in this article, I’m going to give you a shopping list of everything you need to get started.
+So, in this article, I’m going to give you a shopping list of everything you need to get started and our top picks for terrarium materials that we can’t live without.

 The Essential Terrarium Supplies Shopping List

-There are generally two routes to go down.
+There are generally two routes to go down here.

 First is the DIY approach, where you can upcycle any appropriately sized/shaped glass containers.
-Think mason jars, fish tanks, bedside tables even.
-Ideally, it’ll have a lid but there are options to get one made if they don’t come with one (more on that later).
+Think vases, mason jars, or even fish tanks.
+Ideally, it’ll have a lid, but there are options to get one made if they don’t come with one (more on that later).

 Second is the more specialized approach, where you buy a purpose-built terrarium container.
-These tend to come in a few forms, and I’ve included some examples on Etsy for each:
+Geometric glass terrariums and classic wardian cases are the most notable.

 There’s generally no functional advantage to a purpose-built terrarium – it’s more about the aesthetics and better build quality – but vivarium tanks do give you more flexibility in adding artificial elements like lighting or fans.